 During their acclaimed World Cup skiing careers, Phil and Steve traveled the world, earning recognition as two of the best skiers in the history of the sport.
-Together winning 36 World Cup events, Three World Championship medals, three Olympic medals, three Overall World Cup titles, and numerous other honors and awards.
-During that time they never lost sight of their roots.
-They both continue to call the Yakima Valley home and spend time there with family and friends.
+Together, the twins who learned to ski at White Pass (where their father was a manager at the ski resort), won 36 World Cup events, three World Championship medals, three Olympic medals, three overall World Cup titles, and numerous other honors and awards.

-After retiring from International skiing competition in the spring of 1984, they have continued to work in the ski industry, forming the Mahre Training Center, a ski clinic held exclusively at Deer Valley Resort in Utah, where people of all skiing ability can learn from two of the best skiers in the world.
+After retiring from international skiing competition in the spring of 1984, they continued to work in the ski industry, forming the Mahre Training Center, a ski clinic held exclusively at Deer Valley Resort in Utah, where people of all skiing abilities can learn from two of the best skiers in the world.
 They continue to work in promotional and developmental positions with ski industry suppliers, while also pursuing other interests.
 Although this kept them busy, their competitive desires were beckoning once again.
-With renewed enthusiasm they joined the US Pro Skiing Tour during the winter months and pursued their new found passion of motorsports in the summer.
+With renewed enthusiasm, they joined the U.S. Pro Skiing Tour during the winter months and pursued their newfound passion for motorsports in the summer.

 AHMAD RASHAD – Football

 While Ahmad Rashad initially made his mark on the football field, the 1968 Mount Tahoma High School graduate has gone on to cover nearly every major sport in the broadcast booth.

 Following the conclusion of his National Football League career, Rashad joined the NBC football broadcast team as a commentator in 1983.
 He went on to cover the NFL, National Basketball Association, Major League Baseball and Professional Golf Association.
 He has also served as studio host during three Olympic Games (1988 Seoul, 1992 Barcelona and 1996 Atlanta) and covered the Track & Field World Championships.